-The consolidated financial statements of Inergy, L.P. (the "Company") include the accounts of the Company and its subsidiary Inergy Propane, LLC (the "Operating Company") which, collectively, are referred to as "Inergy."
+The consolidated financial statements of Inergy, L.P. (the "Company") include the accounts of the Company and its subsidiaries Inergy Propane, LLC and Inergy Acquisition Company, LLC (the "Operating Companies") which, collectively, are referred to as "Inergy."
 Inergy Partners, LLC (the "Non-Managing General Partner"), a subsidiary of Inergy Holdings, L.P. ("Holdings") which was formerly Inergy Holdings, LLC, owns the Non-Managing General Partner interest representing an approximate 1.4% unsubordinated general partner's interest in the Company.
-Inergy GP, LLC, (the "Managing General Partner"), a wholly owned subsidiary of Holdings, has sole responsibility for conducting our business and managing our operations.
+Inergy GP, LLC (the "Managing General Partner"), a wholly owned subsidiary of Holdings, has sole responsibility for conducting our business and managing our operations.
 Holdings is a holding company whose principal business, through its subsidiaries, is its management of and ownership in Inergy, L.P.
 Holdings also directly owns the incentive distribution rights with respect to Inergy, L.P.